loginom/loginom-help-en-omegat/data/processors/integration/extracting-xml.md

 * **Connection** is a state of connection to the XSD schema.

 * **Root element** means selection of the XSD schema root element according to which data will be extracted.
 The area displaying the hierarchic structure of the selected root element is located below.
-It is required to place the flags for the elements that form the fields of the extracted table.
+It is required to select the checkboxes for the elements that form the fields of the extracted table.

 * **Default time zone**: the *Date/Time* type values are transformed when extracting from XML according to the following algorithm:
    * If the time zone is specified for the value, it is transformed to the current time zone of the Loginom server.